themanojdesai/python-a2a/README.md

 The A2A protocol establishes a standard communication format that enables AI agents to interact regardless of their underlying implementation, while MCP extends this capability by providing a standardized way for agents to access external tools and data sources.
 Python A2A makes these protocols accessible with an intuitive API that developers of all skill levels can use to build sophisticated multi-agent systems.

+## 📋 What's New in v0.3.0

+- **Full A2A Protocol Support**: Enhanced implementation with Agent Cards, Tasks, and Skills
+- **Interactive Documentation**: FastAPI-style OpenAPI documentation for agents
+- **Streamlined Developer Experience**: New decorators for easier agent and skill creation
+- **Backward Compatibility**: All existing code continues to work without modification
+- **Enhanced Messaging**: Improved error handling and support for rich message content

 ## ✨ Why Choose Python A2A?

 - **Complete Implementation**: Fully implements the official A2A specification with zero compromises
 - **MCP Integration**: First-class support for Model Context Protocol for powerful tool-using agents
 - **Enterprise Ready**: Built for production environments with robust error handling and validation
 - **Framework Agnostic**: Works with any Python framework (Flask, FastAPI, Django, etc.)
-- **LLM Provider Flexibility**: Native integrations with OpenAI, Anthropic, and HuggingFace
+- **LLM Provider Flexibility**: Native integrations with OpenAI, Anthropic, and more
 - **Minimal Dependencies**: Core functionality requires only the `requests` library
 - **Excellent Developer Experience**: Comprehensive documentation, type hints, and examples